Comparative Literature (Africa/Asia)

 Course content

-The opportunity to move from the familiar Euro-American literary canons into the fresh but less well known worlds of African and Asian literature is what attracts most students to this popular MA.
+The MA Comparative Literarure (Asia/Africa) attracts students who seek an opportunity to move from the familiar Euro-American literary canons into the fresh but less well known worlds of African and Asian literature.

-A prior knowledge of an African or Asian language is not a requirement for admission to this degree.
+A prior knowledge of an African or Asian language is not a requirement for admission to the MA Comparative Literature.

 Information for international students